-If you have an outstanding loan from the Plan, your Plan benefit may be offset by the outstanding amount of the loan, typically when your employment ends.
+If you have an outstanding loan from the Plan, your Plan benefit may be offset by the amount of the loan, typically when your employment ends.
 The offset amount is treated as a distribution to you at the time of the offset.
 Generally, you may roll over all or any portion of the offset amount.
+Any offset amount that is not rollover over will be taxed (including the 10% additional income tax on early distributions, unless an exception applies).
+You may roll over offset amounts to an IRA or an employer plan (if the terms of the employer plan permit the plan to receive plan loan offset rollovers).

 How long you have to complete the rollover depends on what kind of plan loan offset you have.
 If you have a qualified plan loan offset, you will have until your tax return due date (including extensions) for the tax year during which the offset occurs to complete your rollover.
-A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminates, or because you sever from employment.
-If you plan loan offset occurs for any other reason, then you have 60 days from the date the offset occurs to complete your rollover.
+A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminations, or because you sever from employment.
+If your plan loan offset occurs for any other reason, then you have 60 days from the date the offset occurs to complete your rollover.